KaushalSoniii/proposal/README.md

 2. Open the `index.html` file in your web browser.
 3. Follow the on-screen instructions to personalize the proposal message and design.
 4. Share the link to the proposal page with your girlfriend.
-5. Wait for her response.!
+5. Wait for her response!

 ## How to Contribute